vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 This is why I choose for Zigbee:
 * There is a wide range of sensor and actuator types available;
-* Every Zigbee device, independent of manufacturer, it works in your network;
+* Every Zigbee device, independent of a manufacturer, it works in your network;
 * The prices are low;
 * It works locally, no internet is required;
 * You can even link buttons direct to (a group) lamps without the need of a hub;
 * Not dependent on the manufacture app, cloud or other software.
-When a manufacture gets bankrupt, you still can use your devices.
+When manufacture gets bankrupt, you still can use your devices.
 * It works as a mesh network, you can reach devices far away from the coordinator as long as there are enough active hops in between;
 * The standard is an open protocol, you don't pay for a license fees (for Z-Wave you do) to use it;
 * No compatibility issues with hardware with older or newer Zigbee versions;
-* Active development on the software Zigbee2MQTT with every release a bulk of new supported Zigbee devices;
+* Active development on the software Zigbee2MQTT with every release a set of new supported Zigbee devices;

 A reason why not to choose for Zigbee?
 I don't know :)